Thr0cut/thr0cut.github.io/_posts/2023-12-20-wifi-penetration-testing.md

 </figure>

 {:start="4"}
-4. Capture RADIUS credentials (challenge / response)
+4. Capture RADIUS credentials (challenge / response):

 Provided you can overpower the signal strength of the target access point (or due to DoS), clients will begin to disconnect from the target network and connect to your access point.
 Unless the affected client devices are configured to reject invalid certificates, the victims of the attack will be presented with a message similar to the one below: